Tai chi and qigong for Parkinson's

 Both practices overlap with the 3 regulations from traditional Chinese medicine:

-Both breathing and the mind make up meditative components of the practice.
-Qigong is used more than tai chi for health as it is easier to learn.
+Both breathing and the mind are meditative parts of the practice.
+Qigong is used more than tai chi for health because it's easier to learn.

-Both are performed in a group setting and can be run as standing or seated exercise classes.
-They can be done gently or vigorously to incorporate large and expansive movement as well as small, subtle moves.
+The exercises are performed in a group setting and can be run as standing or seated exercise classes.
+They can be done gently or vigorously and include large and expansive movement as well as small, subtle moves.

 There are more than a dozen forms of tai chi and qigong.
 The tutor will decide which style to use based on their experience of supporting people with medical conditions and their own teaching.
 They will be able to adapt and tailor the exercise to movement difficulties encountered by people with Parkinson’s.